 - Heart palpitations

 Heat will rise from my chest and warm my body, I feel like I can’t get enough air, my heart starts racing, and my insides start to feel shaky and nervous.
-At that point, I am in the midst of a full-on attack, and find it extremely difficult to pull out of it once I’m in the midst of it.
+At that point, I am in the midst of a full-on panic attack, and find it extremely difficult to pull out once I’m in the midst of it.
 My best bet is to always try and stop the attack from happening in the first place.
-This is where good tools come into play.
+This is where having an arsenal of good tools comes in handy.

 Chances are, you already have a few tools to help you cope with your anxiety, since we’re built for adaptability.
 We adapt to our health issues, our anxiety, our difficulties.
 We find a way to make it work for us, but what we really need is to be consistent with our use of those tools, so that we can actually reduce our anxiety, and begin to enjoy our lives.